 Osteoporosis is a condition where your bones become thin, fragile and brittle, leading to a higher risk of fractures (breaks or cracks) than in normal bone.
 Osteoporosis occurs when more calcium is taken out of your bones than replaced.
 This leads to a reduced bone density or “honeycombing” of your bone.

 What Causes Osteoporosis?

 There is no specific cause for osteoporosis.
-Your bones are constantly being renewed in a process where old bone is broken down and new bone is produced to replace the old.
+Your bones are constantly being renewed in a process where old bone is broken down, and new bone is produced to replace the old.
 This process occurs throughout our life and is usually in balance.
-However, due to a number of reasons, it can get out of balance and thinning of the bones can occur.
+However, several reasons can get out of balance and thinning of the bones can occur.